WebAssembly/interface-types/proposals/interface-types/Explainer.md

 can only be used in the interfaces of modules and can only be produced or consumed by declarative **interface adapters**.

-The proposal is semantically layered on top of the WebAssembly [core spec], adding only the ability to adapt the imports and exports of a WebAssembly module at points which are already host-defined behavior.
+The proposal is semantically layered on top of the WebAssembly [core spec] (extended with the [multi-value] and [reference types] proposals), and adds only the ability to adapt the imports and exports of a WebAssembly module at points which are already host-defined behavior.
 All adaptations are specified in a [custom section] and this feature can be polyfilled using the [JS API].